Jkosh-a/Jkosh-a/README.md

 - 👋 Hi, I’m @Jkosh-a
-- 👀 I’m interested in Javascript
+- 👀 I’m interested in Python and PHP
 - 🌱 I’m currently learning Cyber security
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---